dnhansen/maths-resources/README.md

     - It is well-known that many types of structures are preserved under intersection but not union: For instance, any intersection of subgroups is a subgroup, but a union of subgroups is usually not a subgroup.
 However, a union of an *increasing sequence* of subgroups is a subgroup.
 In other words, the union of a *chain* of subgroups is a subgroup.
 The authors note that it suffices that a collection of subgroups is *directed* for its union to be a subgroup.
 (Cf. Definition 7.10 and the following discussion.)

         I am reminded of the fact from topology that the union of a finite collection of closed sets is closed, but it actually suffices that the collection is *locally* finite (cf. e.g. Lee's *Introduction to Topological Manifolds*, Lemma 4.75).

+    - The book is also an excellent introduction to fixpoint theory, though note that their CPO Fixpoint Theorem III (proved in Exercise 8.20) contains an error, in that the function $F$ does not need to have a *minimal* fixpoint.

 2. Fong, Spivak, *Seven Sketches in Compositionality*.